choxos/bibliofetch/README.md

 ## Installation

-You can install the development version of scihubr from GitHub with:
+You can install the development version of bibliofetch from GitHub with:

 ```r
 # install.packages("devtools")